atthecodeface/star-catalog-rs/README.md

 currently it is fairly primitive.
 Stars are colored according to B-V (temperature) and sized according to magnitude.

-THe region to display is specified by options to the 'image' subcommand of -r, -d for right ascension, declination to provide a direction; -a rotates the 'up' vector from north; -W and -H provide the width and height of the image; -f provides a field of view of the *width* of the image.
+The region to display is specified by options to the 'image' subcommand of -r, -d for right ascension, declination to provide a direction; -a rotates the 'up' vector from north; -W and -H provide the width and height of the image; -f provides a field of view of the *width* of the image.
 The image produced is written to an output filename provided by -o.

+Support is provided for jpeg and png images

+### Subcommand `cubemap`

+This is only supported if the binary is compiled with the 'image' feature.

+The 'cubemap subcommand generates an image of the whole star map.

+By default the cubemap has the ecliptic in the centre; if an orientation is specified then the cubemap has one face with that orientation and builds the rest of the cubemap appropriately.

+The same options as for image (other than field-of-view) apply to cubemap.

 Support is provided for jpeg and png images